I made a classic beginner mistake. I put essential oils directly on my skin.

 First of all, I want to stress that I’m not a professional aromatherapist.
 I can’t give medical advice.
 All I can do is pass along things that I”ve learned about using essential oils safely.
 Most of my information in this article I’ve obtained from Plant Therapy.

-I need to point out that I’m not a professional aromathereapist.
-So this discussion is limited to my personal use of essential oils only.
+Since I’m not a professional aromathereapist, this discussion is limited to my personal use of essential oils only.
 It’s not meant to be a comprehensive post on essential oil safety.
 Instead, it’s just an overview.
 Others may have different opinions.
-I urge my readers to also do their own research.
+I urge my readers to do their own research.

-This is a company I work with closely.
+Plant Therapy is a company I work with closely.
 I’ve ordered a number of Plant Therapy essential oils and I love to tell my readers about them.
-That’s because they’re high quality and very affordable.
 Plant Therapy is an excellent alternative the multilevel marketing networks.
-I don’t like to buy my oils from independent distributors, and I’m assuming a lot of my readers probably don’t either.
+I don’t like to buy my oils from independent distributors.
+I’m assuming a lot of my readers probably don’t like MLM sales either.
 So I like to give them other options.
 Below you can see three of Plant Therapy’s most popular singles.

 Blending Essential Oils for Massage